Mike9277/Virtual-mirror/README.md

 ## Node 2
 Is where backend services are activated, both for rdma and gpu virtualization.

+## VITON
+This service is what merges images and garments and is deployed as an isolated container.
+In standard configuration is deployed on Node 2, but it may be deployed on Node 1 if local deployment is necessary.

 **Bold Text**
 *Italic Text*
 - List item